 Did you know a pregnant person’s need for several nutrients increases during pregnancy?
 Yes, it’s true!
 All these nutrients support you and your baby’s growth and development from preconception through delivery!

-This pregnancy diet chart isn’t just some random list of foods.
-It’s a list of important nutrients of focus for pregnancy that you and your baby need to thrive!
-While we highlight some of the reasons a particular nutrient is important during a month of pregnancy, all the nutrients reviewed here are important throughout your pregnancy.
-The priority will always be to focus on a well-rounded and varied diet with plenty of whole-food choices!
+This month-by-month pregnancy diet chart isn’t just some random list of foods.
+It’s a list of essential nutrients to focus on during pregnancy that you and your baby need to thrive!
+While we highlight some of the reasons a particular nutrient is crucial during a month of pregnancy, all the nutrients reviewed here are essential throughout your pregnancy.
+The priority will always be to focus on a well-rounded and healthy diet with plenty of whole-food choices!

 Here’s the science-backed review of important nutrients from month to month during pregnancy: